mattwloftis/joinery/README.md

 text) data used in political science research. `joinery` can help with the following common tasks:

--   check and cleans common identifiers like country names, political party names, names of institutions, etc.
+-   check and clean common identifiers like country names, political party names, names of institutions, etc.
 -   aggregate or disaggregate the input datasets
 -   execute joins